-- A. SSA and HUD will use and access the data only for the purposes described in this agreement. - B. HUD may re-disclose the SSN "no match" response error code to POAs and applicants and/or participants identified in the match for the purpose set forth in this agreement.
-HUD will ensure that POAs that receive SSA information obtained under this agreement comply with the security and privacy protections required by this agreement. - C. SSA and HUD will not use the data to extract information concerning individuals therein for any purpose not specified by this agreement. - D. SSA and HUD will not duplicate or disseminate the data, within or outside their respective agencies, without the written permission of the other agency, except as required by Federal law.
-SSA and HUD will not give such permission unless the law requires disclosure, or the disclosure is essential to the matching program.
+- A. SSA and HUD will use and access the data only for the purposes described in this agreement. - B. HUD will ensure that SSA's "no match" response error code is not improperly shared with the applicant/participant.
+After HUD follows the steps set forth in Section IV.A in the event of a "no match," HUD may inform the applicant/participant whose SSN does not match SSA's records that there was a "no match." - C. HUD will ensure that POAs that receive SSA information obtained under this agreement comply with the security and privacy protections required by this agreement. - D. SSA and HUD will not use the data to extract information concerning individuals therein for any purpose not specified by this agreement. - E. SSA and HUD will not duplicate or disseminate the data, within or outside their respective agencies, without the written permission of the other agency, for a purpose not set forth in this agreement.
+SSA and HUD will not give such permission unless the law requires disclosure or the disclosure is essential to the matching program.
 For such permission, the agency requesting permission must specify in writing what data they are requesting be duplicated or disseminated and to whom, and the reasons that justify such duplication or dissemination.